 What happens if you cancel?

-Touch wood, in around 15 years of performing I've never once had to cancel a booking but in the unfortunate event that I did have to then there are a few options available to help you out:
+Touch wood, in all the years of performing I've never once had to cancel a booking but in the unfortunate event that I did have to then there are a few options available to help you out: